 Our latest project is funded by the National Lottery Community Fund.
 The plan is to develop a community-led, not-for-profit insulation service.

+Our work in the community over the years has highlighted the lack of good loft insulation.
 Adequate insulation can reduce household heating needs and costs by up to 70%.
-As energy costs and the climate crisis escalate it is now more important than ever to make sure that your household insulation is as good as it can be, and with the support of our grant we can help make that happen.
+As energy costs and the climate crisis escalate it is now more important than ever to make sure that your household insulation is as good as it can be, and with the support of our grant, we can help make that happen.

-The assessments will be offered in summer 2022 with a view to installing insulation before next winter.
+The assessments will be offered in the Winter of 2022.
 All homes within 15 miles of Forest Row are eligible.
 Please let us know if you would like to benefit from this service.
 Priority will be given to members of Forest Row Energy Co-op.
 You can join us here.

 Support for Renewables